alan0201tw/Unity_Many-Worlds_Browsing/README.md

 ## Credit

-This project is developed by [Alan Shih](https://github.com/alan0201tw) and [David Yu](https://github.com/ta-david-yu) as an undergraduate independent research in NCTU, Taiwan.
+This project is developed by [Alan Shih](https://github.com/alan0201tw) , [David Yu](https://github.com/ta-david-yu) and 張偉聖 as an undergraduate independent research in NCTU, Taiwan.

 ## Reference